Calum09/Calum_portfolio/README.md

 ### Install the dependencies

-npm install
+use npm install

 ### Start the development server

-npm run dev
+use npm run dev

 ---